 Option 1: Treat all leadership roles across the organization as a leadership job family

 When to use this model?
-Organizations interested in developing a cadre of leaders often treat leadership competencies or skills as a leadership job family.
-This allows you to tailor your leadership learning and development programs to specific skills that all leaders need.
+If you are interested in developing the cadre of your leaders then treat leadership competencies or leadership skills as job family competencies.
+This allows you to tailor your leadership learning and development and succession planning programs to specific skills that all leaders need.

 Option 2: Include leadership competencies or skills as job specific competencies or skills